paszu/3DSRepo/Region-Changing.md

 copy over `SecureInfo_A-BACKUP` to a safe folder on your computer in case you need it in the future
 9. Delete `SecureInfo_A-BACKUP` from the root of your SD card
 10. Reinsert your SD card into your 3DS, then press Start to reboot
+12. Get into the homebrew launcher and launch Downgrade Check
+13. Press A to check titles
+14. Any title that does not match the expected version can be removed with FBI as it is leftover from the old region (this is optional)
 11. Update your region changed CFW SysNAND to the latest version